There is an option now on your profile page

-- Back in Mass Effect 2, the Shadow Broker used the (presumably then-prototype) shield later wielded by Paladins.
-It offered full protection from weapons and powers (and melee attacks, unlike his more Deflector Shield-like stasis barrier) but wasn't big enough to fully cover him, allowing Shep to score hits with a modicum of accuracy.
+- In Mass Effect 2, the Shadow Broker uses the (presumably then-prototype) shield later wielded by Paladins.
+It offers full protection from weapons and powers (and melee attacks, unlike his more Deflector Shield-like stasis barrier) but isn't big enough to fully cover him, allowing Shep to score hits with a modicum of accuracy.

 - Ironically, the Weaponmaster in Quest for Glory I espouses Shields Are Useless in his fighting style, and talks down on the player's character for using a shield.

 - In all Counter-Strike games before Source, there was a riot shield that blocked all damage that occurred in front of a player.
 Although this riot shield would take up both the primary and secondary slots, leaving one with only a knife, and earning one the hatred of professional players.

 - PlanetSide 2 allows New Conglomerate MAX users to equip the Aegis shield ability.
 When activated, the player raises up their right arm and deploys an energy shield that resembles a modern riot shield, complete with a viewhole.
 It will block all incoming damage from in front, though it doesn't give any side, rear, or top protection, and disables the user's weapons.
 The New Conglomerate's tank, the Vanguard, can activate an all-encompassing energy shield which makes it invincible for up to 7 seconds, though it likewise disables weapon fire.
 The Engineer class can deploy a MANA anti-infantry turret, which has a small energy shield around the turret's receiver to protect the user's body from weapons fire from incoming weapons fire, but it annoyingly lacks a shield to protect the user's head.